 This course introduces the student to the principles of normal nutrition in health, including essential nutrients and dietary planning or maintaining a proper nutritional state.
 Principles of therapeutic nutrition are also introduced.
-Prerequisite: None
+Prerequisite: VNSG1120, VNSG1115 and VNSG1104

-VNSG 1331 PHARMACOLOGY
+VNSG 1131 PHARMACOLOGY

 A general course which gives an introduction to drug classification and provides a foundation for specific drug therapy, including nursing implications.
 This course includes a review of basic mathematics, weight systems, and calculation of dosages.
-Prerequisite: None
+Prerequisite: VNSG1120, VNSG1115, VNSG1104 VNSG1123, VNSG1116, VNSG1130, VNSG1134, VNSG1129, and VNSG1132

-VNSG1330 MATERNAL NURSING
+VNSG1130 MATERNAL NURSING

 This course is designed to introduce the student to the basic concepts and care related to the obstetrical client and the newborn.
-The comparison of present-day concepts, issues and trends related to maternal childcare as compared to those of the past are included.
+The comparison of present-day concepts, issues and trends related to maternal childcare as compared to those of the past are discussed.
 The holistic needs of the obstetrical client, including cultural consideration, will be emphasized related goals and nursing interventions with the indicated rationale of each.
 J Client education will be included where indicated.
 The needs of the obstetrical client and newborn will be discussed during the Antepartum, Intrapartum, and Postpartum periods.
 Contraceptive methods and family planning will be presented as it relates to postpartum teaching.
 Characteristics and care of the newborn will focus on assessment, goals, nursing interventions with rationales and the evaluation of the normal newborn.
-Prerequisite: Foundations of Nursing, Fundamentals of Nursing, and Anatomy and Physiology I-II
+Prerequisite: Foundations of Nursing, Fundamentals of Nursing, Nutrition and Anatomy and Physiology I-II